prakartigoel24/Voice-Assistant-Project/README.md

 4.NOW YOURE ALL SET.
 Woohoo !!!

 **IMPORTANT**
--Write the names and Email IDs of people in the dict.txt file to use their name to send Email.
+-Write the names and Email IDs of people separated via a "-" in the dict.txt file to use their names to send Email to their respective Email IDs.